lemon and poppy seed cake

 - zest grated from 3 lemons

 - 75g (3/4 cup) fine or medium oatmeal or rolled oats ground in a blender

 - 150g (2/3 cup) caster sugar

 - 100ml (1 large lemon) lemon juice

-Prepare a tin – 20cm (8in) square or 23cm (9in) round – by lining it with parchment – if it’s one of those tins with detachable bottom, or springform, make sure the parchment sticks out above the rim.
+1. Prepare a tin – 20cm (8in) square or 23cm (9in) round – by lining it with parchment – if it’s a tin with detachable bottom, or springform, make sure the parchment sticks out above the rim.
 When you pour the syrup over the cake, you don’t want it leaking through the bottom of the tin.